arshiaafzal/arshiaafzal.github.io/_posts/2024-05-31-lion-part2-theory.md

 a_i = \log(\sigma(\mathbf{W}_{a}^\top\mathbf{x}_i + b)),
 $$

 where $\sigma(.)$ is the sigmoid function.
-This approach ensures numerical stability by bounding $a_i$ within the interval $[0,1]$.
+By bounding $a_i$ within the interval $[0,1]$ we get numerical stability.

-**Note:** In practise, it is important that the activation function is bounded, unbounded activationscan lead to unstable masks causing NaN values in the loss function.
+**Note:** We find using bounded activation functions to be important in practise since unbounded activations could cause NaN values in the loss function.
 To maintain stability, **Chunking** is required during training in Mamba and Hydra models when using the full sequence.
-This issue has been specifically highlighted in the **Mamba2** [blog post](https://goombalab.github.io/blog/2024/mamba2-part3-chunk/) and can be attributed to the softplus activation being unbounded.
+This issue has been specifically highlighted in the **Mamba2** [blog post](https://goombalab.github.io/blog/2024/mamba2-part3-chunk/) and can, again, be attributed to the softplus activation being unbounded.
 Since LION models use sigmoid activation, chunking is not required for training.
-In the **Results** section of this blog post, we provide a detailed explanation where we discuss why using **Full Attention** is beneficial for achieving **high throughput** during training.
+In the **Results** section of this blog post, we explore why using **Full Attention** is beneficial for achieving **high throughput** during training.

-The code for building the mask of LION-S is simple and flexible, a Pytorch implementation is provided below:
+The code for building the mask of LION-S is simple, a Pytorch implementation is provided below:

 ```python
 def create_causal_mask_lions(tensor):